thomasandre84/hola/Readme.md

 Deploy the application in Openshift
 -----------------------------------

-1. Make sure to be connected to the Docker Daemon
+1. Make sure to be connected to the Openshift cluster
 2. Execute

-		mvn clean package docker:build fabric8:json fabric8:apply
+		mvn package fabric8:deploy